AustinCodingAcademy/aca-tracker/README.md

 * Make sure to use body-parser
 * create a variable `lastClientId = 0`
 * create a variable `clients = []`
-* Make a route for a POST to path /clients
+* Make a route for a POST to path `/clients`
   * The server should expect to receive a body as `{"name":"Bob"}`
   * The server should increment lastClientId by one.
   * The server should create a new object `{name:theName, clientId:lastClientId,lat:"",long:"",location:""}` and add it to the clients array
   * The server should send back this object as json
-* Make a route for a POST to path /locations
+* Make a route for a POST to path `/locations`
   * The server should expect to receive a body as `{"id":3, lat:"30.23",long:"-97.7"}`
   * use this information to make a node-fetch call to a [Reverse GeoLocation Server](https://repl.it/@jw56578/TerrificSnappyConditionals)
   * extract the address from this call
-  * find the appropriate object from the array with find
+  * find the appropriate object from the array by id with find
   * update the keys `lat, long, location`
   * send back this object as json
 * Make a route for a GET to path /locations